 115 peer-reviewed articles, 5 book chapters.
 From Web Of Science Core Collection: H-index: 29; total citations: 2962 (2505 without self citations).

-The CV emphaises the number of articles published and related citations.
+The CV emphasizes the number of articles published and related citations.
 However, there are few book chapters (which are harder to quantify) and the author’s list of publications includes no books.
 If they were subjected to the rituals of counting, many works of great scholars and writers would look insubstantial.
 For instance, Franz Kafka produced only two books, one incomplete novel, and a few short stories and parables.
-And Ludwig Wittgenstein, as Roy Wilky reminds us, produced “only two short books in the whole of his career” (cited in Anthony, 1994, p.58; see also Parker and Jary, 1995, p.336).
+And Ludwig Wittgenstein, as Roy Wilky reminds us, produced ‘only two short books in the whole of his career’ (cited in Anthony, 1994, p.58; see also Parker and Jary, 1995, p.336).

 While appearances carry weight in a numbers-obsessed academia, what lies below the surface may be disregarded.
-Metrics “may provide us with distorted knowledge - knowledge that seems solid but is actually deceptive” (Muller, 2018, p.3).
-Many metrical emblems of prestige and achievement - publications in top rank journals, citations and high-status impact factors - seem much more solid than they really are.
+Metrics ‘may provide us with distorted knowledge – knowledge that seems solid but is actually deceptive’ (Muller, 2018, p.3).
+Many metrical emblems of prestige and achievement – publications in top-rank journals, citations and high-status impact factors – seem much more solid than they really are.
 Numerous commentators have noted that an increase in the number of papers in prestigious journals is linked with a decrease in the quality of such papers, accompanied sometimes by a decline in the journals themselves (see Berg and Seeber, 2016; Spence, 2019).
 For instance, Simon Marginson reports the number of ‘world leading’ 4* and ‘internationally excellent’ 3* research outputs produced in the UK increasing to 72% by 2014.
 Yet, it appears that, as more work is published in quality journals, the less it has to offer (Marginson, 2014; see also Spence, 2019).
-As Mats Alvesson, Yiannis Gabriel and Roland Paulsen (2017, pp.2, 4) conclude, there is “so much noise, so little to say” (see also Willmott:, 2011, p.435; Muller, 2018, p.79).
-Such research tends to be numbers-driven, fuelled primarily by the desire to rack up publications, preferably in top rank journals, and then to accrue lots of citations.
-Small wonder, then, that the preoccupation with metrics has generated a proliferation of publications which “are both uninteresting and unread” (Muller, 2018, p.79).
+As Mats Alvesson, Gabriel Yiannis and Roland Paulsen (2017, pp.2, 4) conclude, there is ‘so much noise, so little to say’ (see also Willmott, 2011, p.435; Muller, 2018, p.79).
+Such research tends to be numbers-driven, fuelled primarily by the desire to rack up publications, preferably in top-rank journals, and then to accrue lots of citations.
+Small wonder, then, that the preoccupation with metrics has generated a proliferation of publications which ‘are both uninteresting and unread’ (Muller, 2018, p.79).

-A great deal of the research generated by “the pursuit of mindless measurement” is remarkable primarily for its tedious uniformity (Tourish and Willmott, 2015, p.1).
+A great deal of the research generated by ‘the pursuit of mindless measurement’ is remarkable primarily for its tedious uniformity (Tourish and Willmott, 2015, p.1).
 Hugh Willmott (2011, pp.430–8) notes the incentive in UK academia to work on established, conventional subjects, since such work is more likely to be favoured by top-rank journals (see also Macdonald and Kam, 2007, pp. 645, 647; Wilsdon et al., 2015, p.85).
 Tourish and Willmott (2015, pp. 37, 41) make a similar point about the effect of the journal ranking lists in the ABS Guide, with its formulaic method of assessing the calibre of papers and journals.
-They maintain that the Guide, which has become influential in the UK and elsewhere, has encouraged the production of dull, homogenous work, designed to conform to standardised notions of excellence.
+They maintain that the Guide, which has become influential in the UK and elsewhere, has encouraged the production of dull, homogeneous work, designed to conform to standardized notions of excellence.

 For journal list fetishists, the pleasure of scholarship does not reside as much in undertaking the research as in moulding and squeezing it into a form – in terms of style and content – that we anticipate will render it acceptable to publication in the targeted top ranked journal.
 (Willmott, 2011, p.438)